PORTAGE COUNTY LITERACY COALITION

 The Portage County Literacy Coalition

 Every year the Portage County Literacy Coalition's (PCLC)Annual Spelling Bee is held in the spring.
-Next year the Bee will be held on Friday, May 6, 2016, at Northeastern Ohio Universities College of Medicine’s (NEOMED) new conference center (Hall A/B) beginning at 10:30 a.m. until 1 p.m.
+The next Bee will be held on Friday, May 5, 2017, at Northeastern Ohio Universities College of Medicine’s (NEOMED) new conference center (Hall A/B) beginning at 10:30 a.m. until 1 p.m.
 The Annual Spelling Bee is a fun spelling event that promotes literacy in the Portage County area while raising awareness of literacy issues in the area.
 The PCLC encourages area businesses to support a three-member team to compete in a “Jeopardy-Style” Spelling Bee.
 Any one can attend.
 The audience cheers on their favorite team with the opportunity to win the “Spirit Award,” which is a certificate for the best cheering table to return on another day and have lunch at the Ralph Regula Conference and Event Center.
 There are raffles for fantastic items.
 Tickets are 6 for $5 or $1 each.

 Luncheon/admission tickets are $25 each.
 For team information, please call (330) 235-0020.

-The Maplewood ABLE program not only graduates an average of 100 adults annually, but also helps another 500 Portage County each year to improve their academic skills.
+The Maplewood College & Career Readiness/ABLE Program not only graduates an average of 60 adults annually, but also helps another 500 Portage County each year to improve their academic skills.

-The graduation ceremony, which is held every June, marks one stage of a person’s life to another and all GED recipients are encouraged to attend the GED graduation ceremonies.
-The PCLC sponsors the annual GED graduation with approximately 50 or more graduates attending every year.
+The graduation ceremony, which is held every June, marks one stage of a person’s life to another and all GED recipients are encouraged to attend the GED Recognition ceremonies.
+The PCLC sponsors the annual GED Recognition with approximately 50 or more graduates attending every year.
 Graduates enter the room wearing a cap and gown with the music of “Pomp and Circumstance” playing in the background to start this very special event.
-The room is always decorated for the event with the Portage County Retired Teachers Association attending to congratulate graduates and handout their fresh baked cookies.
+The room is always decorated for the event with the Portage County Retired Teachers Association attending to congratulate graduates and handout their fresh baked cookies, cake, and punch.

 Introductions are made and then students give moving speeches on how they achieved their goals.
 The PCLC President then presents three cash awards to literacy students that are recognized by their teachers for exceptional skills and performance.
-Helen Jane Wilson, founder of the Portage County Literacy Coalition and past Coordinator of the ABLE Program presents the two Helen Jane Wilson and Don M. Wilson, Jr. $500 to $1,000 scholarships to qualified GED students that are going onto further their education.
+Helen Jane Wilson, founder of the Portage County Literacy Coalition and past Coordinator of the ABLE Program presents the two Helen Jane Wilson and Don M. Wilson, Jr. scholarships to qualified GED students that are going onto further their education.
+Approximately $5,000 annually is given to transition GED students into post-secondary education, training, or trade.

 At the end of the event, students transition from candidate to graduate by “turning the tassel” and celebrating with their families afterward.
 We also encourage past GED graduates to apply for a Continuing Education Scholarship every year.
 This scholarship allows those that are continuing their education to receive money towards their education.